wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/research/_index.md

   - block: markdown
     content:
-      title: Fabrication and Characterisation Platforms
+      title: Fabrication and Characterization Platforms
       text: |
         ![Fabrication and characterisation platform](research-platforms.jpg)

-        Good devices depend on good processes.
-We are building a fabrication and characterizsation platform that combines thin-film processing with optical, structural, and electrical measurements, including the capability of in-situ observation during material synthesis and device operation.
+        Understanding a material or device properly requires being able to make it reproducibly and measure it precisely.
+We are building an integrated platform combining solution and vacuum-based thin-film deposition with a range of structural, optical, and electrical characterisation techniques, including in-situ and operando measurements that track how materials evolve during processing and under operating conditions.

-        This platform will help us understand how processing conditions affect film quality and device performance, identify which steps are difficult to scale, and develop more reproducible device workflows.
+        The goal is not automation for its own sake, but the ability to explore compositional and processing variables systematically and to translate what we learn in the laboratory into reliable, scalable device processes.
     design:
       columns: '1'